-Common types to send and exhaust air include top delivery with top exhaust, bottom delivery with top exhaust, middle delivery and two-exhaust etc.
+Common types to send and exhaust air include top delivery with top exhaust, bottom delivery with top exhaust, middle delivery and double exhaust etc.

-For specific applications, the following principles should be as followed.
+For specific applications, the following principles should be followed:

-The air intake should be located close to the location of staff or in an area with a low concentration of pollutants;
+- The air intake should be located close to the staff’s location or in an area with a low concentration of pollutants;

-In the entire control space, trying to make the indoor airflow uniform and reducing the existence of eddy currents are needed to avoid the accumulation of pollutants in local areas.
+- In the entire controlled space, efforts should be made to make the indoor airflow uniform and to reduce the existence of eddy currents to avoid the accumulation of pollutants in local areas.